-Here’s a simple step by step process for the family to create their own money, a great game for kids from age 3 – 7:
+Here’s a simple step by step process for the family to create their own money:

-1. Cut out the money by dividing a piece of a paper into a grid of 10 rectangular shaped boxes, splitting the paper once down the middle and four horizontally (those are your notes).
+- Cut out the money by dividing a piece of a paper into a grid of 10 rectangular-shaped boxes, splitting the paper once down the middle and four horizontally (those are your notes).
 Alternatively, you could download our simple bank note template here.

-2. Choose a currency you want your family money to be – you’re now your own country!
-You can also use different colours: a blue for a £1 bill, a red for a £5 bill, green for £10 and so on.
+- Choose a currency you want your family money to be – you’re now your own country!
+You can also use different colors: a blue for a $1 bill, a red for a $5 bill, green for $10 and so on.

-3. Once you’ve got the colours, time to draw!
+- Once you’ve got the colors, time to draw!
 Choose a family member or a pet (or the Queen!) and draw their face on the notes.

 Another fun game combining chores and money!

-Here are some steps to get your child involved in the shopping and learning about money at the same time (age range 5-10):
+Here are some steps to get your child involved in the household shopping and learning about money at the same time:

-- Before the shopping (whether in-person or online) starts, choose an amount that you want to spend on shopping that day.
-Let’s say it’s £100.
+- Before the shopping (whether in-person or online) starts, choose an amount that you want to spend that day.
+Let’s say it’s $50.

-- Using a pencil and notebook, draw a line down the centre of the sheet of paper dividing the sheet into two columns.
+- Using a pencil and notebook, draw a line down the center of the sheet of paper dividing the sheet into two columns.

-- On the left, write the shopping and list of ingredients to be bought that day.
+- On the left, write the list of items to be bought that day.

-- Every time your child finds one of the items, add it to the basket and cross it out on the list.
+- Every time your child finds one of the items, add it to the basket and cross it off the list.

-- Then ask your child to subtract the price of the item (e.g. £4.50) from the original £100 budget and then keep a running total.
+- Then ask your child to subtract the price of the item (e.g. $4.50) from the original $50 budget and keep a running total.